RwHendrickson/GIS5572/README.md

 # GIS5572

+## By Rob Hendrickson

-This is a repository for the ArcGIS course series at the University of Minnesota taught by professor Bryan Runck.
+This is a repository for the [ArcGIS course series](https://github.com/runck014/spatial_data_science_course) at the University of Minnesota taught by professor Bryan Runck.